 Secondary services provided to at-risk youth are not designed to punish and will not be reported on Cedar Tree records as such.
 Rather, the objective of secondary services is to support at-risk youth and address risk behaviors before they become serious safety or disciplinary issues.
-To this end, remedial measures will be tailored to the youth receiving them to build on youth strengths while addressing skills and behavior deficits.
+Remedial measures will be tailored to the youth receiving them to build on youth strengths while addressing skills and behavior deficits.

-When considering what remedial services should be offered to a youth, the Counseling Department will take into account: life skill competencies and deficiencies, extracurricular and academic strengths and weaknesses, available peer and home support networks, and personal traits.
+When considering what remedial services should be offered to a youth, the Counseling Department will consider: life skill competencies and deficiencies, extracurricular and academic strengths and weaknesses, available peer and home support networks, and personal traits.

 Based on these attributes and information from resource mapping, Cedar Tree Academy will determine the appropriate remedial services.
-If Cedar Tree Academy does not have access to services appropriate to a youth's needs, they will refer the youth to an outside agency who can address these needs rather than substituting other services that Cedar Tree Academy can provide.
+If Cedar Tree Academy does not have access to services appropriate to a youth's needs, they will refer the youth to an outside agency who can address these needs.

-Resources will be given directly to youth.
+Resources will be given directly to families.
 If outside agencies are contacted, the youth's and/or parent or guardian's written consent will first be obtained.
-In all cases of remedial action, Cedar Tree Academy will take all possible steps to actively involve the youth's parents or guardians in the skill-building process, as long as the youth's written assent is obtained.
+In all cases of remedial action, Cedar Tree Academy will involve the youth's parents or guardians in the skill-building process.

 Examples of remedial services Cedar Tree Academy will provide directly or refer a youth to include but are not limited to:[response to intervention referrals, behavior intervention plans, therapy or counseling, or parent conferences or service.]
-Services will be provided to an at-risk youth no more than one month after such a determination is made by Cedar Tree Academy.